vViktorPL/pr-assistant/README.md

 * 🆕 - This PR has been created less than 10 minutes ago.
 * 😜 - This is your own PR (no CR needed from your side).

+## Supported platforms

+Currently this tool supports only repositories that are hosted on gitlab.com (no self hosting support).

 ## Setup

 ```bash